techmyth/techmyth.github.io/content/posts/pwsh-vmware-powercli-get-datastore-info.en.md

 PS C:\Users\jocolon>
 ```

-Finally, I would like to mention that there are endless possibilities in Powershell when it comes to interlinking cmdlets, allowing you to refine the search for data and even transform the information you want to display.
+Finally, I would like to mention that there are endless possibilities in Powershell when it comes to interlinking `cmdlets`, allowing you to refine the search for data and even transform the information you want to display.
 I hope this information has been useful.
 Hasta luego!